GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Educators, generals, dieticians, psychologists, and parents program.
-Armies, students, and some societies are programmed.
+> ### Sometimes we do get taken by surprise.
+For example, when the Internet came along, we had it as a fifth or sixth priority.
 >
-> ~ *Alan Perlis*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts